ProjectEvergreen/greenwood/www/pages/docs/component-model.md

 ## Example

 Below is an example of creating a footer component using native `HTMLElement` within a page template of a Greenwood project.
-This is all just normal HTML / CSS / JS.
+This is all just vanilla HTML / CSS / JS.

 ### Component